 When it comes to the Internet of Things (IoT), devices seem to split into two camps.
 In the home, Amazon’s Alexa controls our lights and central heating.
 Meanwhile, big organisations build their own sophisticated tracking systems to monitor thousands of goods.
 But what does the IoT opportunity look like if you’re a small or medium business?

 “IoT is rapidly becoming a technology for everyone,” says Jem Henderson, community manager of Digital Catapult’s IoTUK programme, a national initiative promoting the use of IoT.
-“There are around 1,344 businesses in the UK using IoT or involved in IoT projects right now.
-From retailers and manufacturers through to new startups looking to change the way we all do business.”

 What is the Internet of Things?

 Simply put, the ‘things’ are objects or devices that can ‘talk’ to each over the internet.
 And by joining these things together, you can gather data or even take action based on the information they give you.
 Think of a security camera letting you know it’s seen movement outside your workplace after hours.
 Or a connected car warning you or a garage that it needs a service.
 And a community rubbish bin letting the council know that it needs emptying.